 International Alerts - select from the list of map options on the left

 side of the page (worldwide or regional scale maps).
-Save a screen shot of

-- Real time traffic conditions:
+- Real time US Fire Map.

 5. Free Mapping & GIS Software (5 pts):